tdba/FDP-Python-Syllabus-Pages/PART I/fruitful_functions.rst

 Single-step through this code and convince yourself that in the first test case that we've provided, the function returns while processing the second element in the list: it does not have to traverse the whole list.

-.. index:: scaffolding, incremental development

 Program development
 -------------------